shioyang/PolyhedralTodoList/README.md

 # PolyhedralTodoList

 <img src="images/polyDerived.jpg" alt="Polyhedral Icon" align="right" />
-Merge and manage TODO lists
+You can manage the merged TODO items on Android.